Last updated: 23 October 2020

 Ofgem, the energy industry’s regulator, determines the price cap based on the latest cost estimates for suppliers.
 These are affected by a wide variety of factors, including networks, tax, environmental and social programmes, and – of course – the wholesale cost of energy.
 In addition, Ofgem considers additional costs incurred by the supplier to ensure they’re still able to make a profit before the energy price cap is set.

-The price cap is set to last until 2023.
+The price cap is set to last until the end of 2021.
 At this point, Ofgem expects that other initiatives, such as smart meters and faster switching times, will enable consumers to get fairer deals on their energy prices.
 If this is the case, then the energy price cap will be removed.
-However, it could also be removed sooner than that, or extended to run beyond 2023.
+However, it could also be removed sooner than that, or extended to run beyond 2021.

 No, even if you’re covered by the Ofgem price cap, you should still strongly consider switching energy provider.
 This is because the price cap for energy is still likely to set your default tariff at a rate higher than standard fixed rate energy plans.
 It’s also worth remembering that the Ofgem price cap doesn’t fully protect you from price changes, because the cap is raised or lowered at regular intervals.
 With this in mind, it’s probably a good idea to take out a fixed rate plan to protect yourself against fluctuating energy prices.